-Government of Nepal had managed some of the Himalayan region as restricted to the outer world until the late 90’s.
+The government of Nepal had managed some of the Himalayan regions as restricted to the outer world until the late 90’s.
 People other than locals could not go there at that time.
 Thus, the name restricted area came into effect.
 But the government has made those areas accessible to everyone in recent years.
-Trekkers to these areas still need to obtain special permit from the government of Nepal and carry a mandatory guide to take you along.
+Trekkers to these areas still need to obtain a special permission from the government of Nepal and carry a mandatory guide to take you along.
 Trekking in those areas requires travelers to pay more royalty, than to other regular trekking areas, to the government.

-As the restricted areas in the mountains have been accessible in recent years for the trekkers, the most significant thing to experience in the regions is culture of the area.
-The mountain vistas can overwhelm any one and we find fewer people trekking there.
-It may feel more into the wilderness that other poplar trekking areas, you will gain an experience that no regular trekking adventure gives you.
+As the restricted areas in the mountains have been accessible in recent years for the trekkers, the most significant thing to experience in the regions is the culture of the area.
+The mountain vistas can overwhelm anyone and we find fewer people trekking there.
+It may feel more into the wilderness that other popular trekking areas, you will gain an experience that no regular trekking adventure gives you.

 Manaslu Circuit Trek is another such trek.
 This trip has been able to establish itself as an alternative adventure to the Annapurna Circuit Trek.
 This trek takes you to explore the region of Mt.
 Manaslu (8,156m) – the eighth highest mountain in the world.
 This area charges up to USD 70 for 7 days trek in the region.
 The royalty varies from season to season.
 Any additional day charges USD 7 per person per day.

 This trek is the example of wilderness at its best.
 It takes you to explore the western mountainous region in Nepal.
 Trekking through the remote mountains in Upper Dolpo Trek charges USD 500 per person for the first 10 days and any additional day adds USD 10 per person per day.